jladhani/Navigation3D/README.md

 - **Generate XLM** Generates an XML dataset with only the chosen sequence settings and scene settings.
 - **Generate Final XML** Generates an XML dataset with all previously generated data

+XML datasets will be saved in Plotter folder

 ![GenerateData!](Images/Screenshot3.jpg)

 ### View data